matst19/Socially-Distant-Sidewalks/README.txt

 Additional details regarding the safety (no of street lamps, higher rated restaurants can be used to quantify) may be added to the application later.

 For the moment, I have attempted to visualize the effective width(area/length) of different features, and attempted to cluster them into groups.
+This will enable the routing algorithm to choose from different clusters depending on the user settings and information.